PaddlePaddle/Paddle/doc/design/operator/operator_inheritance.md

 #### `Operator`

 `Operator` is the operator with DeviceContext information.
-It's the middle layer that handle the context converting and data prefetching work.
+It's the middle layer that handles the context converting and data prefetching work.

 It has two Run() function.

 1. `Error Run(Scope* scope, Context* context) const final`

-This Run() is derived from OperatorBase, It's used to convert BaseContext to CPUContext or GPUContext and get Varaibles from scope and then passed them to the next Run()
+This Run() is derived from OperatorBase, It's used to convert BaseContext to CPUContext or GPUContext and get Variables from scope and then passed them to the next Run()

 2. `Error Run(std::vector<Variable*>& inputs, std::vector<Variable*>& outputs, DeviceContext* context) const overrid`

-This Run() should derived by Custormer Operator class and put there calculate logic in the function.
-It have all the Variable and Context with right type to run.
+This Run() should be derived by Customer Operator class and put there calculate logic in the function.
+It has all the Variable and Context with right type to run.

 #### `CustomOperator`

-`CustomOperator` is operator that should be implemented such as FcLayer.
+`CustomOperator` is the operator that should be implemented such as FcLayer.
 They are derived from the second `Operator` with certain `DeviceContext`, they know where they are running and how to do the right operation.

-The following is the pseudocode for these three layaers.
+The following is the pseudocode for these three layers.

 ```cpp